Welcome to Shaykhi Academy!

 By following these rules diligently while studying Points of Articulation of The Arabic Letters and practicing regularly using examples from native speakers’ works will help learners gain confidence in their ability to use shadda effectively.

-Types of Shadda in Arabic
+What Are the Types of Shadda in Arabic

 In the Arabic language, there are different types of Shadda, known as Tashdeed, which are used to emphasize the doubling of a consonant with specific short vowel sounds.
 These include Tashdeed Al-Fath, Tashdeed Al-Kasr, and Tashdeed Al-Dam.